amitxv/PC-Tuning/docs/post-install.md

 - **Short-term/Temporary Solution**: Run ``Services-Enable.bat``, do whatever you are trying to do, then run ``Services-Disable.bat`` again (that's the idea of having toggle scripts!).
 If the functionality is still broken after enabling services then the problem is not related to services

-- **Long-term/Permanent Solution**: If you absolutely need some functionality while services are disabled, then see [docs/debug-services.md](/docs/debug-services.md) to determine what services are required for it.
-Note that this is only an option if that functionality works while services are enabled but breaks with services disabled
+- **Long-term/Permanent Solution**: If you absolutely need some functionality while services are disabled, then see the [Debugging Services](https://github.com/amitxv/service-list-builder#debugging-services) section in the documentation to determine what services are required for it.
+Note that this is only an option if that functionality works while services are enabled but breaks with services disabled.
+Once you have found what services are required for some functionality, you can contribute by posting an [issue](https://github.com/amitxv/PC-Tuning/issues) describing what functionality was fixed so that the services can be added to the config for the future

 ## Configure Device Manager